PhilipCoder/willcore.data/README.md

 <br/>

 >The two examples above do the exact same thing.
 When the class is assigned to $elementId, the framework checks if the class inherits from an assignable.
 Then it creates an instance of the mysql class.
-The instance of the mysql class then tells WillCore.UI that it needs 3 strings to complete assignment.
+The instance of the mysql class then tells WillCore that it needs 3 strings to complete assignment.
 When the strings are assigned, the mysql class initiates itself.

  #### The syntax for assignables is:
 > proxyInstance.newPropertyName.newObjectType = assignmentValues (optional)